tusing/yubikey-pki/fmt.md

 ## 2. Create a Root CA

+This will **overwrite slot 9c** on your YubiKey's PIV application.

 ```
 {{ env.Getenv "ROOT_USAGE" }}
 ```

-Generate the root CA for the root of your choice, and import it to your YubiKey.
-This will **overwrite slot 9c** on your YubiKey's PIV application.

-To create a root CA for `example.com`:
+To create a root CA for `example.com` and load it into your YubiKey:

 ```bash
 # Using Nix: